-- Large amount of power are generated during the triple extension and this is why the snatch is so popular with sports training because it is very similar to the movements seen in a variety of sports (Gourgoulis, 2000).
+- A large amount of power is generated during the triple extension, and this is why the snatch is so popular with sports training because it is very similar to the movements seen in a variety of sports (Gourgoulis, 2000).

-- Maximum barbell height should be about 70% of lifter’s height.
+- The maximum barbell height should be about 70% of lifter’s height.

 - Drop distance of elite Greek weightlifters was 11.3% of maximum barbell vertical height.

 - Barbell pulled towards lifter during the first pull and transition (Gourgoulis, 2000).

 - Plantar flexors had the largest joint moments and contributed to 10% of the barbell’s maximum velocity.

 - Hips have the highest power demands.

 - Shoulders contribute significantly to this movement, although the literature often overlooks their involvement (Bartonletz, 1996).

 - The mechanical work done in the first pull is significantly higher than the second pull.

 - The power of the second pull is significantly higher than the first pull (Gourgoulis, 2004).